 Review and road test of the BMW M8 Competition

 BMW thinks this M8 Competition model is the closest it's yet got to the all-conquering Porsche 911.
 But is it?
-Jonathan Crouch gets behind the wheel.
+Jonathan Crouch looks at the updated version

 Ten Second Review of the BMW M8 Competition

-BMW's M8 Competition models provide a real alternative to more exotically-badged super saloons and high performance luxury sporting coupes and convertibles, offering searing speed, sleek styling and an engine that has few peers.
+BMW's M8 Competition models have been usefully updated.
+As before, they provide a real alternative to more exotically-badged super saloons and high performance luxury sporting coupes and convertibles, offering searing speed, sleek styling and an engine that has few peers.

 BMW's M division certainly knows how to build driver-focused sports cars.
-This though, is something slightly different - a larger, more luxurious driver-focused GT.
+The M8 Competition though, is something slightly different - a larger, more luxurious driver-focused GT.
 Offered in Coupe, four-door Gran Coupe or, as in this case, Convertible form, it delivers masterful performance - on a major scale.
 If you must have the ultimate BMW, then this may well be it.

 It's tempting to think of this model as nothing more than an M5 saloon in a more sporting suit.
 After all, it shares the same 625hp V8 twin-turbo engine, much of the same M Division technology and, as a result, pretty much the same performance figures.
 BMW though, thinks differently, pointing out that this car has a stiffer set-up, a shorter wheelbase body and cleaves a cleaner path through the air.

-Imagine the mighty BMW M5 super saloon as a two-door GT sportscar with a shorter wheelbase for extra agility and a stiffened set-up for even sharper responses.
+There are no mechanical changes with this updated model.
+Not familiar with it?
+Well imagine the mighty BMW M5 Competition super saloon as a two-door GT sportscar with a shorter wheelbase for extra agility and a stiffened set-up for even sharper responses.
 That's essentially what we've got here with this M8 Competition model.
 The 'Competition' tag refers to this car's stiffer engine mountings which aim to facilitate sharper turn-in.
 And the wheelbase has been reduced by a significant 201mm.
 Otherwise, everything's much as you'd find in an M5 - which is good.
 So there's the same 625hp twin turbo V8 mated to a more direct-shifting DCT M Steptronic paddleshift gearbox (rather than the lazier Speedtronic auto you get on a lesser M850i).
 Plus there's 4WD, an electronically-governed mechanical limited slip differential and a set of grippy 20-inch Michelin tyres, the rears slightly wider than the fronts.